 Such equations are hard to solve or analyze.
-Typically we are mainly interested in the small oscillations around the equilibrium position.
-In this case the equilibrium position is obvious: $\phi{1,eq} = \phi{2,eq} = 0$.
-So we need to linearize our equations around this point.
+Typically we are mainly interested in the small oscillations around the stable equilibrium position.
+The stable equilibrium is the minimum of the potential energy!!
+In this case the stable equilibrium position is obvious: $\phi{1,eq} = \phi{2,eq} = 0$ - this is the minimum of the potential energy.
+Notice, that there are other equilibria